-My first year as an SLP, I came up against my greatest weakness, GRAMMAR!
+In my first year as an SLP, I came up with my greatest weakness, GRAMMAR!
 Yep, not my forte.
-I didn’t really learn to write well until graduate school and still, it is laborious for me.
-So I had to do some re-training personally so I could help my students with grammar issues.
+I didn’t learn to write well until graduate school, and still, it is laborious for me.
+I had to do some re-training personally to help my students with grammar issues.

-One thing that I noticed early on was that most of the speech materials that I had access to had wonderful “practice” components, but not how to teach the concepts.
-I found myself pulling out cards to “practice” plurals, verbs or multiple meanings words for example without doing any teaching.
-With large groups and large caseloads, I often felt pressured to get trials and data.
-I realized many of my kiddos were not getting specific concepts because I had not really taught them.
-It sounds so simple, take the time to teach the concept, before “quizzing” it or data collection.
+I noticed early on that most of the speech materials that I had access to had excellent “practice” components but not how to teach the concepts.
+I found myself pulling out cards to “practice” plurals, verbs, or multiple meanings words, for example, without doing any teaching.
+I often felt pressured to get trials and data with large groups and large caseloads.
+Many of my kiddos were not getting specific concepts because I had not taught them.
+It sounds so simple; take the time to introduce the idea before “quizzing” it or data collection.

-As I developed my therapy practice both for school and private kiddos, I started incorporating more “teaching” and “practice” days.
+As I developed my therapy practice for school and private kiddos, I started incorporating more “teaching” and “practice” days.
 Yes, that means my “data” collection days went down, but I feel that the quality of my sessions increased.
-Now, when I see a student struggling with a concept, I stop and go back to instruction.
+When I see a student struggling with a concept, I stop and go back to instruction.

 When making materials, I keep this in mind.
 I try to add a teaching component to an activity when appropriate.

-Many of my younger kiddos are working on noun/verb agreement and irregular plurals.
+Many of my younger kiddos work on noun/verb agreement and irregular plurals.
 I designed this product to allow me to teach my students the plural rules for both regular and irregular plurals before we started to practice.
-The picture to the left shows the regular plural rules poster that I created to demonstrate the rules.
+The picture to the left shows the frequent plural rules poster that I created to demonstrate the rules.
 I think it is helping my spelling as well!
 Below are some samples of the activities available.
 Check them out on TeachersPayTeachers.